-Category Number of Assignments
+Category gory Number of Assignments

 Labs 10

 Homework 8

 Projects 2

 Exams 6

 Homework assignments will always either precede or follow a lab to prepare for a complete a lab respectively.
-Students are also encouraged to look at the text's review questions as the solutions are available online.
-The instructor will also identify key problems from each chapter that make for good practice/study problems.
 There will be no dedicated midterm or final exam.
 There are just exams.
-All exams but the very last will focus on material covered since the previous exam.
-The final exam will include a small number of cumulative questions but still focus on the most recently covered course material.
+Exams will typically focus on material covered since the previous exam.